-Rating Definition Needs Improvement (NI) - Deficient in knowledge/skills in this area - Often requires assistance to complete the objective - Unable to ask appropriate questions to supplement learning Satisfactory Progress (SP) - Adequate knowledge/skills in this area - Sometimes requires assistance to complete the objective - Able to ask appropriate questions to supplement learning - Requires skill development over more than one rotation Achieved (ACH) - Fully accomplished the ability to perform the objective - Rarely requires assistance to complete the objective; minimum supervision required - No further developmental work needed Achieved for Residency (ACHR) - Resident consistently performs objective at Achieved level, as defined above, for the residency
+Rating Definition Needs Improvement (NI) - Deficient in knowledge/skills in this area - Often requires assistance to complete the objective - Unable to ask appropriate questions to supplement learning Satisfactory Progress (SP) - Adequate knowledge/skills in this area - Sometimes requires assistance to complete the objective - Able to ask appropriate questions to supplement learning - Requires skill development over more than one rotation Achieved (ACH) - Fully accomplished the ability to perform the objective - Rarely requires assistance to complete the objective; minimum supervision required - No further developmental work needed Achieved for Residency - Resident consistently performs objective at Achieved (ACHR) level, as defined above, for the residency

 - 2. Preceptors should include comments that support the rating of the resident's performance.
 Comments should include activities or examples of how the resident is working to meet the objective.
 If the resident is not rated as Achieved, the preceptor can provide suggestions (i.e., action items) of how the resident can improve performance.
-To facilitate delivery and understanding, preceptor written comments should be specific and anchored to individual learning objectives throughout the evaluation vs. summarized as overall comments at the end. - 3.
+To facilitate delivery and understanding, preceptor written comments should be specific and anchored to individual learning objectives, utilizing the objective-based criteria, throughout the evaluation vs. summarized as overall comments at the end. - 3.
 Residents and preceptors are expected to independently complete summative evaluations and arrange a time for verbal discussion of the evaluations. - 4.
 All evaluations are expected to be submitted in PharmAcademic within 7 days of the rotation completion.
 For longitudinal rotations, evaluations are to be completed every three months unless otherwise delineated by ASHP Standards and should be submitted within 7 days of the due date. - 5.
 The RPD will run an Overdue Evaluation report on a regular basis and will send reminder emails to those preceptors with incomplete/overdue evaluations.
 Timely submission of evaluations will be reviewed annually as a component of ongoing preceptor development.

-Pharmacy Residency National Match Early Commitment Process Policy for PGY2
+National Match Early Commitment Process Policy for PGY2

-Approval Date:11-30-18Review Date:5-13-19
+Approval Date: 11-30-18 Review Date: 6-26-23

-Policy: Any University of Oklahoma College of Pharmacy (OUCOP) PGY1 resident(s) desiring to complete a PGY2 year at OUCOP will indicate interest in writing by November 1.
+Policy: Any University of Oklahoma College of Pharmacy (OUCOP) PGY1 resident(s) desiring to complete a PGY2 residency sponsored by the OUCOP in conjunction with affiliated practice sites will indicate interest in writing by November 1.
 Acceptance/rejection of the request will be based on PGY1 performance, assessment of the applicant pool, and the likelihood of success in the PGY2 program selected.